khwang0/COMP2045-2324PA3/readme.md

 * Q & A: [Discord](https://discordapp.com/channels/1004554070083776672/1004554070083776678)
 * Assignment Website: [GitHub](https://github.com/khwang0/COMP2045-2324PA3)
 * Due:
-  * UAT Due: 23:59pm TBD (Monday midnight)
+  * UAT Due: 23:59pm 20/11/2023 (Monday midnight)
-  * Programming Due: 23:59pm TBD (Thursday midnight)
+  * Programming Due: 23:59pm 4/12/2023 (Monday midnight)
 * Download the demo program: [here](demo.jar)
 * Download everything from the assignment: [here](https://github.com/khwang0/COMP2045-2324PA3/archive/refs/heads/master.zip)
-* Partnering rule: Not possible
-* Submission; TBD
+* Partnering rule: In this assignment, you are allowed to partner with another student to complete the coding part of the assignment with the following rules apply:
+  * The student you have partnered must also be taking COMP2026/COMP2046 in this semester.
+  * Each student may partner with at most one other student.
+  * Students who are in partner should work together physically at lab with our lab machines for most of the time.
+You need to report the date/time/location of your working session.
+We may audit that with our machine login time when necessary.
+  * Maximum score of the assignment is 100.
+If you partner with another student, the maximum score will be **80**.
+  * For students retaking this course, partnering with another student is highly encouraged and your maximum score will not be capped.
+  * **UAT is an individual task**.
+You should not discuss with your partner about the UAT before the UAT due.
+  * If you think you are one of the top students, simply ignore about this partnering rule.

 > To run the demo program, type the following in your terminal:
 >
 > ```sh
-> > java -jar demo.jar
+> java -jar demo.jar
 > ```

-</sup></sub>

 # Learning outcome

-Students are expected to have some practices on object oriented concepts such as polynormphism, abstract class, interface.
-We expect most students would spend ten hours to finish the assignment while perhaps more than half of them is trying to understand that.
-Make sure you start earlier as possible and ask us on Discord if you have any difficulty!
+Students are expected to have some practice on object-oriented concepts such as polymorphism, abstract class, and interface.
+We expect most students would spend ten hours finishing the assignment while perhaps more than 70% is trying to understand the assignment.
+Make sure you start as early as possible and ask us on Discord if you have any difficulty!

 Note: This time you are **allowed** to use advanced data structures such as List or ArrayList that we have covered in class.
 You are asked to add class attributes/fields and methods in this assignment except for the classes that have been written for you already:
 - `bot/AbstractBot.java`
 - `bot/CommandBot.java`
 - `bot/TextBot.java`